Releases and Versioning¶

-Weekly snapshot and monthly stable releases follow a regular process and schedule.
-The process is documented in the Daml repository so only the schedule for monthly releases is covered here.
+Weekly snapshot and Minor releases follow a common process.
+The process is documented in the Daml repository.
+Only the schedule for Minor releases is covered below.

 Selecting a Release Candidate

-This is done by the Daml core engineering teams on the first Monday of every month.
+This is done by the Daml core engineering teams.

-The monthly releases are time-based, not scope-based.
+The Minor releases are scope-based.
 Furthermore, Daml development is fully HEAD-based so both the repository and every snapshot are intended to be in a fully releasable state at every point.
 The release process therefore starts with “selecting a release candidate”.
 Typically the Snapshot from the preceding Wednesday is selected as the release candidate.

 Release Notes and Candidate Review

 After selecting the release candidate, Release Notes are written and reviewed with a particular view towards unintended changes and violations of Semantic Versioning.